adamhcj/epoch_date_viewer/README.md

 1. When an epoch timestamp is copied,
 2. Human-readable date is displayed as mouse tooltips.
 # 💻 Preview on Windows:
+(please turn on the sound to hear quick explanation)

 https://github.com/user-attachments/assets/f0d64c1a-bc36-49bc-b864-5c45b04995d0

 # ⚙️ Setting up